 The health insurance plans available to LGHP members differ in the benefit levels they provide, the doctors and hospitals you can access and the out-of-pocket costs.
 In general, managed care plans, such as Health Maintenance Organizations (HMOs) and Open Access Plans (OAP), deliver healthcare through a system of network providers and have a lower monthly premium than the Local Care Health Plan (LCHP).
 Members will find a listing of providers who participate in the health plan's network when they go to the provider directory page on the plan's website.

 There are several managed care plans located throughout the state available to LGHP members.
-In addition to managed care, LGHP offers the Local Care Health Plan (LCHP), administered by Aetna effective July 1, 2017, and allows plan participants to access any provider nationwide.
+In addition to managed care, LGHP offers the FY20 Local Care Health Plan (LCHP) (FY21 LCHP - Effective July 1, 2020), administered by Aetna, and allows plan participants to access any provider nationwide.
 Enhanced benefits are available for LCHP members who receive services from a LCHP network provider.
-The Local Consumer-Driven Health Plan, administered by Aetna is effective July 1, 2017.
+The FY20 Local Consumer-Driven Health Plan (LCDHP) (FY21 LCDHP - Effective July 1, 2020), administered by Aetna.

 Benefit recipients may view a map of the various plans’ coverage areas below: